BestTimesToVisit.com Logo

 attraction

-Step into the fairytale Alcázar, a fortress that inspired Disney's Cinderella Castle.
-Wander through its opulent rooms, imagining the lives of royalty, and don't miss the climb to the tower for sweeping views of the surrounding countryside.
+Step into the fairytale world of the Alcázar of Segovia, a castle that inspired Disney's Cinderella.
+Wander through its opulent rooms, imagining the lives of Spanish royalty, and don't miss the climb up the Tower of John II for unparalleled views.
+Visit mid-morning to avoid the largest crowds.

 Best time: May-Oct